LoginRadius/docs/content/tutorial/php/index.md

     `curl -sS https://getcomposer.org/installer | php`

-    Next, run the Composer command to install the latest stable version of library:
+    Next, run the Composer command to install the latest stable version of the library:

     `composer require loginradius/php-sdk:11.0.0`